emotechlab/sync-client-api/README.md

 # Sync-AI API Client

 This is the official python client to use with the Emotech Sync-AI platform.
+It is intended for people with some familiarity with python.
+If you are unfamiliar with python try out our [web application](https://lipsync-ai.bubbleapps.io/).

 The client can be used for two main purposes:

 - [Video Generation](VideoGeneration/)
 - [Animation Curve Generation](AnimationCurveGeneration/)